soramitsukhmer-lab/supported-browsers/README.md

 ### Firefox Extended Support Release
 Firefox Extended Support Release (ESR) is an official version of Firefox developed for large organizations like universities and businesses that need to set up and maintain Firefox on a large scale.
 Firefox ESR does not come with the latest features but it has the latest security and stability fixes.

-> Click here to download [Firefox Extended Support Release](https://www.mozilla.org/en-US/firefox/all/#product-desktop-esr).
+> Click here to download [Firefox Extended Support Release].

 <!-- Microsoft Edge for Business -->
 <br/>